RealistAI/github_best_practices/best_practices.md

 ### Why you use it

-You would use it because it’s the only way to get the most recent changes from GitHub.<br>
+You would use it because it’s the only way to get the most recent changes from GitHub.<br><br>

 ## git push
 ### What it does